1Solon/obsidian/College/Machine Learning/ML Lecture 2.md

 ---

 ## Predicting Continuous Targets
-- k-NN can also predict continuous values by averaging the targets of the `k` nearest neighbors.
+- k-NN can also predict continuous values by averaging the targets of the `k` nearest neighbours.

 ---